 These plans range in price and most platforms feature these plans on a monthly payment structure.
 For example, Apple offers a program that allows podcast listeners to prioritize certain podcasts of their liking for agreed-upon prices set by Apple and an individual podcaster.

-In terms of video podcasting, YouTube is perhaps the largest platform, and a premium plan is offered for $11.99 per month that removes all ads from videos and comes with additional perks for the subscriber.
+In terms of video podcasting, YouTube is perhaps the largest platform, and a premium plan are offered for $11.99 per month that removes all ads from videos and comes with additional perks for the subscriber.

 How Do Podcast Networks Work?